Nomination Dossiers

 Site – April 13, 2025 by Els SlotsOne of the aspects that make Counting WHS more difficult than Counting Countries or Counting Regions is that the List is infinite and it will require you to backtrack to specific areas, whereas for the other lists, one visit suffices.
 Surely, many WH Travellers will need to retrace their steps for Umm Al-Jimal : only 28 of us made it to this recent WHS, while nearby Jerash has been seen by 121 and Quseir Amra by 174.
 On my 2012 Jordan trip, I covered those two as well and even Azrak Castle TWHS, but I did not make it to Umm Al-Jimal: it seemed too nondescript for a detour, as are Pella and Gadara , which also lie in the same region north of Amman.

 Despite its relative obscurity, Umm Al-Jimāl has been praised as “an archaeologist’s dream”.
 It’s not hard to take pictures here that would make it look like a Roman-Byzantine site, and the even earlier Nabataeans passed here too, but 90% of the site consists of vernacular architecture based on locally available and finely cut basalt stones.
-The site museum glorifies the “indigenous people [ probably Arab nomads who settled down ].. who continued …
+The site museum glorifies the “indigenous people [ probably Arab nomads who settled down ].. who …

 A closer look at Rock Cut Art